theo-armour/theo-armour.testing/display-wikihouse-studio2/readme.md

 ### Features

-* Enables real-time zoom, pan and rotate of the desig
+* Enables real-time zoom, pan and rotate of the design
-* Views have have shade and shadow
+* Views have shade and shadow
 * Slider bar controls exploded view
+* Highlight and heads-up display of clicked-on object properties
+	* Will eventually display link to spec clause, IFC, bom etc
 * Background is three circular gradients with random colors

 ### Road Map

-* Highlight and heads-up display of clicked-on object properties
-	* display link to spec clause, bom etc
 * Obtain access to data for individual components
 	* rebuild as JSN/STL files